CytoidCommunity/Cytoid-wiki/docs/en/gameplay/mods.md

 > All notes are hidden.

-## Autoplaying modifiers
+## Auto-playing modifiers

 ::: warning NOTICE!
-If you enabled any autoplaying modifiers, your score won't be saved (that means your score won't be submitted to CytoidIO and you won't gain any EXP or rating)
+If you enabled any auto-playing modifiers, your score won't be saved (that means your score won't be submitted to CytoidIO and you won't gain any EXP or rating)
 :::

 ### Auto